How To Check Word Count on Google Slides in 3 Simple Steps

 This is the final step in how to do the word count on Google Slides.

-Once you have pasted your text into Docs, click on Tools > Word Count and hit the shortcut (Ctrl+Shift+C on Windows, Command+Shift+C on Mac).
+Once you have pasted your text into Docs, click on Tools > Word Count or hit the shortcut (Ctrl+Shift+C on Windows, Command+Shift+C on Mac).

-Google Docs will count the word count instantly, along with some additional stats.
+Google Docs will display the word count instantly, along with additional stats like character count and page count.

 Getting the word count does involve a few extra steps, but it’s quick, painless, and gets you the word count without involving any third-party applications.